 Indulging in Happy Hours and Al Fresco Dining

 I still have no idea how our chef created such amazing meals with only a couple of camp stoves.
 The seafood was swimming-in-the-morning fresh and the tortillas were camp-made.
 All our companions’ dietary considerations were accommodated.
-A daily happy hour just as the sky started to put on its rosy sunset show featured local favorite cocktails like margaritas and hibiscus mezcalitas.

-Who’s the right traveler for Camp Cecil de la Isla?
+Who’s the Right Traveler for Camp Cecil de la Isla?

 Best For: